 Sound-Only Instruction

-Lokahi Connect brings Structured Word Inquiry to students who have been failed by phonics-first approaches — connecting meaning, structure, and spelling from day one.
+Lokahi Connect brings Structured Word Inquiry to students from day one — connecting meaning, structure, and spelling so every learner can see how English actually works.

-Millions of students master letter-sound rules but still can't read unfamiliar words, understand academic vocabulary, or spell consistently.
+Millions of students master letter-sound rules but still find it difficult to transfer those rules to unfamiliar words, build academic vocabulary, or spell with consistency.
 That's because English spelling is primarily meaning-based, not sound-based.

 Students with dyslexia, ELL backgrounds, or working memory differences are disproportionately underserved by one-size-fits-all approaches.